Grrtzm/MicrobitV2-HHS/README.md

 # NRF52_Radio_library

-This library is based on the Driver from Landcaster University microbit-dal Radio implementation.
+This library is based on the Driver from Lancaster University microbit-dal Radio implementation.
 To use this library you should have the Microbit Board from sanddeepmistry install, you can get that from here https://sandeepmistry.github.io/arduino-nRF5/package_nRF5_boards_index.json